FairwindsOps/insights-docs/docs/technical-details/self-hosted/integrations.md

 You'll need to create a
 [Slack app](https://api.slack.com/apps/) to enable the Slack integration.

+Copy the client ID and secret, and add them to the `fwinsights-secrets` secret (see above).

+Then, on the left side, click OAuth & Permissions.

-It will need the following scopes:
+You'll need to add the following scopes:
 * `channels:join`
 * `channels:read`
 * `chat:write`